chainsona/baxus-ai-agent-bob-ui/SPECS.md

 1. API Integration:

 - Utilize the provided endpoint to access user’s bar and wishlist data
-- Bob will determine bottles to recommend from the provided dataset of approximately 500 bottles
+- BOB will determine bottles to recommend from the provided dataset of approximately 500 bottles

 2. Implementation Freedom: